material-components/material-components-ios/howto/faq/README.md

 ### We don't want our iOS app to stand out as looking like a Google app.

 Google's own use of Material Design is customized to give the experience of a "Google app."
-Your use of Material Design shluld provide an experience unique to your brand and identity.
+Your use of Material Design should provide an experience unique to your brand and identity.

 ### What happens when Apple implements new features in iOS in general and UIKit in particular?
 How long will it take for Google to support the new features / adjust to any breaking APIs?